Ukraine rules out direct talks with separatists

 Lavrov and president Vladimir Putin held talks with German Foreign Minister Frank-Walter Steinmeier in Moscow on Tuesday but failed to overcome deep rifts over Ukraine.

-Yatseniuk called on Moscow to "stop playing games aimed at legitimizing bandits and terrorists."
+Yatseniuk called on Moscow to "stop playing games aimed at legitimising bandits and terrorists."

-"If you (Russia) want peace - fulfill the Minsk agreement," he said.
+"If you (Russia) want peace - fulfil the Minsk agreement," he said.

 Lavrov said in Moscow that the "party of war" - supporters of Kiev's military campaign against the rebels - had tried to exclude the separatists from peace moves and to "force the West to seek the consent of Russia to act as a side in the conflict."